artsy/artsy.github.io/_posts/2018-05-07-is-graphql-the-future.markdown

 ---
 layout: post
-title: GraphQL Is The Future
+title: Is GraphQL The Future?
-date: 2018-05-04
+date: 2018-05-07
 author: acjay
 categories: [programming, api, graphql, rest]
 ---

 I have seen the future, and it looks a lot like GraphQL.
-Mark my words: in 5 years, newly minted full-stack app developers won’t be learning REST anymore.
-By the end of this post, I hope you'll see what I see in the promise of this new approach to client-server interaction.
+Mark my words: in 5 years, newly minted full-stack app developers won’t be debating _RESTfulness_ anymore, because REST API design will be obsolete.
+By the end of this post, I hope you'll see what I see in the promise of GraphQL as a new approach to client-server interaction.

 <!-- more -->